Touch My Body: Synopsis

 The music video revolves around the fantasy of a computer store employee, as he dreams about a relationship with Carey.
 Throughout the video, the pair is seen to have a pillow fight; play laser tag, Guitar Hero and slot cars; and throw a frisbee.
 The video also features Carey in various revealing outfits.
-The video begins with a small Compu Nerd Volkswagen, parodying Geek Squad, pulling up into the driveway of Carey's large manor.
-As the employee introduces himself, Carey flippantly refers to him as a "CompuNerd", and asks him to follow her to the broken computer.
+The video begins with a small Compu Nerd Volkswagen New Beetle, parodying Geek Squad, pulling up into the driveway of Carey's large manor.
+As the employee introduces himself, Carey asks him to follow her to the broken computer, as she is in a hurry to go somewhere.
 As he attends to it, Carey removes her robe, and enters her large closet, leaving McBrayer to begin his fantasy with her.
 The first scene is of Carey wearing a tight pink number, laying seductively on the bed, as the computer employee plays with an electric guitar.
 He joins her on the bed, and she begins playfully spanking him as the two enter a pillow fight.
 Another scene is interspersed, of Carey sporting a mini silver dress, with tall socks and heels, flaunting her body.
 The fantasy then adapts to a new scenery, of the pair dressed in medieval clothing, while walking a unicorn, followed by the duo in a large room in the mansion, racing electronic cars.
 As they proceed to play laser tag, they are shown outside, laying on a picnic bed, with Carey dressed in a "naughty school girl outfit".
 They both get up, and begin to throw a frisbee, before relocating in front of the main stairwell in the mansion.
 The final scenes of the fantasy are of Carey, wearing a shortened red gown, standing atop the staircase, and McBrayer climbing on his knees while carrying flowers.
 All the scenes begin to fade, with the last being Carey feeding him by hand by the refrigerator, as he wakes up with Carey, now dressed, poking him.
 She asks the employee if he updated her download speed to 802.11n then tells him that security will let him out when he is finished, leaving him while he is still fantasizing about her.